dkg/openpgp-charter/openpgp-charter.md

 Description of Working Group
 ----------------------------

+OpenPGP is an Internet standard that covers object encryption, object signing, and identity certification.
+These were defined by the first incarnation of the OpenPGP working group.

 The following is an excerpt from the charter of the original incarnation of the openpgp working group